-Larva - This smooth-skinned, pale gray to jet black caterpillar has a yellowish-orange stripe along each side and a pair of black, triangular spots on the back of most segments.
-The sixth larval instar may be as long as 45 mm.
-Color plate.
+Larva - This smooth-skinned, pale gray to jet black caterpillar has a yellowish-orange stripe along each side and a pair of black triangular spots on the top of most segments.
+Its head capsule is brown with black markings and a white inverted "V." The sixth larval instar may be as long as 45 mm.

 Pupa - The brownish pupa is about 18 mm long and 5.5 mm wide.

-Host plants - The yellowstriped armyworm is a general feeder.
-Some of its hosts include alfalfa, bean, beet, cabbage, clover, corn, cotton, cucumber, grape, grass, jimsonweed, morning glory, onion, pea, peach, peanut, sweet potato, tobacco, tomato, turnip, wheat, watermelon, and wild onion.
+Host Plants - The yellowstriped armyworm is a general feeder.
+Some of its hosts include alfalfa, asparagus, bean, beet, cabbage, clover, corn, cotton, cucumber, grape, grass, jimsonweed, morning glory, onion, pea, peach, peanut, sweet potato, tobacco, tomato, turnip, wheat, watermelon, and wild onion.

-Life history - Yellowstriped armyworms overwinter as pupae in the soil.
-In the southern states, moth emergence begins in early April and continues into May.
-After mating, the females deposit egg masses on foliage, trees, or buildings.
-Approximately 6 days later, the eggs hatch and the newly emerged larvae begin feeding.
+Life History - Yellowstriped armyworms overwinter as pupae in the soil.
+In southern states, moth emergence begins in early April and continues into May.
+After mating, females deposit egg masses on foliage, trees, or buildings.
+Approximately 6 days later, the eggs hatch and the larvae begin feeding.
 Although these caterpillars emerge by late spring in the South, they may not appear before July in northern and midwestern states.
-Over a 3-week period, the larvae feed during the day on tender foliage.
-Mature sixth instars burrow into the soil and change into pupae.
-Two weeks later, the second generation of moths emerge.
-In southern states, including North Carolina, three to four generations occur each year.
+Larvae feed during the day on tender foliage over a 3-week period.
+Mature 6th instars burrow into the soil and change into pupae.
+Two weeks later, the second generation of moths emerges.
+In southern states, including North Carolina, 3 to 4 generations occur each year.